owenxuli/cs50-final-project/README.md

 1. python3 -m pip install chess
 2. python3 -m pip install chess.svg

 We also used Chessboard.js, a free-to-use resource that allows easy implementation of interactive chess boards embedded into websites through JavaScript.
 In order to download and use Chessboard.js, we went to chessboardjs.com and downloaded the latest version of the code.
-To use the Chessboard.js resource, we made copies of the JS, CSS，and image files (in the static/pieces/ folder) in our static/ folder so they are easily accesible.
-The license for usage is also inside the static/ folder as LICENSE.md.
-Thus, there is no further need to install any additional resources to run our project, since the files are inside the static/ folder.
+To use the Chessboard.js resource, we made copies of the JS, CSS，and image files (in the img/ folder) in our static/chessboardjs/ folder so they are easily accesible.
+The license for usage is also inside the chessboardjs/ folder as LICENSE.md.
+Thus, there is no further need to install any additional resources to run our project, since all the required files are inside the static/ folder.

 To run the program, use "flask run" in the terminal, and enter the server.

 Note: to collaborate on the project, we used VS Code and GitHub, so we also had to install some of the libraries pre-installed on the CS50 codespace, such as the cs50 library itself to use the SQL functionality, into our VS Code Desktop version.

-Note: we are using Python 3.11.5.
+Additional Note: we are using Python 3.11.5.
 At the beginning we were having trouble collaborating since the VS Code of Daniel did not recognize the "flask run" or "pip" commands, but after installing Python 3.11.5 to his computer, all the issues were solved.

 After registering a new user and logging in, you can then proceed to use all the subpages freely.